Involuntary Commitment Forms and Processes

 How to submit forms

-Effective April 1, 2024, Session Law 2023-103 requires electronic filing of documents related to the involuntary commitment process in counties that have implemented the electronic filing system commonly known as eCourts.
-Faxing or submission through secure electronic transmission will no longer be allowed in counties that have gone live.
+Session Law 2023-103 requires electronic filing of documents related to the involuntary commitment process.
+Effective October 13, 2025, all 100 counties have gone live with the electronic filing system commonly known as eCourts.
+Faxing or submission through secure electronic transmission will no longer be allowed in counties that have gone live with eCourts.
+In the event of a natural disaster or other emergency that affects eCourts operations, please follow the guidance issued by your county’s courthouse officials concerning filing paperwork.

 Register for a Firm Account to gain access to eFile North Carolina.
 Individual practitioners would also register for a Firm Account.
 For larger organizations, please create administrators for your site.